Posts Tagged ‘excel’

 Preset time periods, date ranges and the form submission timestamp shown in Excel reports are now using your time zone (as defined in your computer settings).
 If you would like to generate a report using a different timezone, select the relevant city in the Timezone drop-down list.
 Note that the city selected by default may not be your city of residence, but it will be a city in the same timezone.

-Importing an Excel Report When the Spreadsheet Contains Non-English Data
+Importing an Excel Report When the Spreadsheet Contains Non-Western European Characters

 If an Excel (CSV) report contains text in a language other than English, you may need to change the character encoding to Unicode (UTF-8) in Excel’s Text Import Wizard, as illustrated below.
 The report may not display correctly for languages other than English unless the encoding is set to Unicode (UTF-8).